Skip to main content

 Traditional search engines display links.
 Generative engines formulate answers.
 To be included in those answers, your store must provide clear, structured, and verifiable signals.

-The stakes are real: research from Yale, Columbia, and the University of Chicago shows that AI agents are 20–40% less likely to select products when key information like sentiment and review volume is missing.
-And 68% of Google AI Overview answers come from pages with structured data markup - meaning your GEO Score directly impacts whether AI includes you in its responses.
+The stakes are real: research from Yale, Columbia, and the University of Chicago shows that AI agents are 20-40% less likely to select products when key information like sentiment and review volume is missing.
+And 68% of Google AI Overview answers come from pages with structured data markup (Writesonic, 2026) - meaning your GEO Score directly impacts whether AI includes you in its responses.

 A high GEO Score means your store is: